 - EURAXESS - The European Services Network

-EURAXESS Services is a network of more than 250 centres located in 40 European countries.
+EURAXESS Services is a network of over 500 centres located in more than 40 European countries.
 As a researcher, these centres assist you and your family to plan and organise your stay in a foreign country.